NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Messenger's Ring.md

 * * *

-**Effect** The ring casts [[Spells/Animal Messenger|Animal Messenger]] to your specification.
+**Effect** The ring casts [[Animal Messenger|Animal Messenger]] to your specification.
 The animal is a magical creature that springs from the ring, and its appearance suits the iconography or heraldry of the lord or organization represented by the ring.

 *Source: Pathfinder GM Core*
 *ORC*